Job Opportunities for SBU full-time Students

 - Experience in teaching

 - The reason why you are interested in this job

-- How long you lived in Japan and how long you have been living in the US or other countries
+- How long did you live in Japan and how long have you been living in the US?

 - Do you have a social security card?

 - Do you live on campus?

 If you do not have a social security card, receive a letter that shows that you’ll be hired in the Pre-College Japanese Program from the director, and bring it to Visa and Immigration Services (http://www.stonybrook.edu/iaps/international/contact/).
 You will receive the instruction on how to apply for the social security card.
 It takes a few weeks to obtain the card after you apply for it.
 For more information about Social Security Card, visit: http://www.stonybrook.edu/iaps/international/ssa_info.shtml

 Immediately after you receive a social security card, bring it to the registrar's office in the administration building on campus so your social security number can be added on the Solar system.

 Step 3: Work, prepare I-9 & tax documents, and add hours on Solar

 After you work, prepare I-9 and tax forms: